saasquatch/saasquatch-docs/src/guides/email.md

 ### <i class="fa fa-share"></i> Email Sharing

 Users can initiate sending a share message by email directly through the Referral SaaSquatch widget on your website or in your app.
-The mail link is a standard “mailto:” where a user clicking the email share link directs opens their email client of choice to complete the share process.
+The mail link is a standard "mailto:" where a user clicking the email share link directs opens their email client of choice to complete the share process.
 In their email client the referrer can then simply input the email address of the desired recipient and make any personalizations to your referral program's standard email message.

 #### Example